 Spiritual direction has a bit of a negative connotation in our independent and “don’t-step-on-my-toes-or-tell-me-what-to-do” culture.
-It has, however, been an accepted and necessary component to the spiritual journey within every historical faith and spiritual tradition for thousands of years.
-How is it that now, we think we do not need it?
-From the moment I head-first dove into my […]
+It has, however, been an accepted and necessary component to the spiritual journey within…… Read more “My heart and calling to spiritual direction”

 Traditionally, the hearth is a site where the Celtic family gathers for both physical nourishment (for cooking and eating) and for spiritual nourishment (in the form of story telling, spiritual teaching, prayer, and healing).
 It is widely understood in the Celtic world that the hearth is a sacred place.
 It is a practical, yet spiritual, epicenter of Celtic culture.
 What are your hearth experiences?